deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Tim
+Hello, my name is Tim.
+My favorite Code School path thusfar has been Git!